• Mental Health

 What Chronic Illnesses Are More Likely to Cause Mental Health Concerns?

-Mental and physical health are interconnected, and a change in one will almost always influence change in the other.
+Mental and physical health are interconnected, and a change in one will almost always influence changes in the other.
 However, there are some chronic illnesses and conditions that can cause people to be more susceptible to mental health concerns.

 Chronic illnesses most likely to cause mental health concerns include: